kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ### Non-Reference Frames
 While not explicitly stated, I believe the complexity in MoqTransport stems almost entirely from a single use-case: the ability to drop individual non-reference frames in the middle of a group.

-In theory, transmitting enhancement layers as tracls like mentioned above could introduce head-of-line blocking depending on the encoding.
+In theory, transmitting enhancement layers as tracks like mentioned above could introduce head-of-line blocking depending on the encoding.
-This would occur when enhancement layers are not self-referencial, a rare configuration which alsohurts the compression ratio.
+This would occur when enhancement layers are not self-referential, a rare configuration which also hurts the compression ratio.
 And in practice, there's no discernable user impact given the disproportionate size difference between base and enhancement layers.

 The ability to drop individual non-reference frames in the middle of a group is an explicit non-goal for MoqTransfork.